I’ve become quite interested in how teams of developers collaborate to build software.

 In many ways my ideas and beliefs here are nothing new – we’ve been talking about using models in software development as long as we’ve been coding, but attention to the topic waxes and wanes.
 Good modeling ideas are often discarded when the technology that carried them becomes unpopular.

-In an effort to separate the durable good ideas about modeling from the transient carriers of them, I’ve coined the term Model-Minded Development.
+In an effort to separate the durable good ideas about modeling from the transient carriers of them, I’ve coined the term Model-Minded Development and have re-used the term Continuous Design.

 Model Minded Development generalizes across DDD, Design Patterns, architecture, TDD, and coding styles.
 The defining characteristic of senior software developers is their facility with Model Minded Development as it enables them to operate at an advanced level.